Our curriculum intent for every child

 At Arunside School we deliver an inspiring and creative curriculum which enriches children’s knowledge, skills and enthusiasm.
 We ensure that all areas of the curriculum are underpinned with the teaching of the school’s vision and values.
-Through this, our aim is to inspire the generations of the future, thus allowing pupils to reach their full potential as local, national and global citizens.
+Through this, our aim is to inspire the next generation, thus allowing pupils to reach their full potential as local, national and global citizens.

-We endeavour that our pupils develop a range of skills and knowledge during their time with us that ensures they are independent, confident problem solvers.
-We believe that our curriculum prepares our young learners for the next stage in their education journey and addresses all elements of their growth and development.
-The learning and well-being of each individual is paramount and our curriculum allows this to happen.
-Reaching their full potential is fundamental to all that we do and our children leave us as life-long learners.
+We believe that our curriculum prepares our young learners for the next phase in their education journey; whilst also nurturing the whole child to develop positive mental health, to cope with life’s opportunities and challenges now and into the future.
+The learning and well-being of each individual is paramount; reaching their full potential is fundamental to all that we do and our children leave us as confident and articulate life-long learners.

 |Year 1||Houses and homes||Dinosaurs||All around the world|